 Partial fill insulation is permitted under NISEP and must meet technical standards as outlined by an appropriate body such as BBA or CIGA.
-Energy savings pertaining to partial fill jobs can be obtained from the Programme Administrator for inclusion in scheme submissions.
-At present, a downgraded energy saving of 25.9% of the original post-1976 values are used across all property types and fuels for partial fill jobs.
+Energy savings pertaining to partial fill jobs are downgraded to 25.9% of the original post-1976 values and are used across all property types and fuels for partial fill jobs.